 Healthy kidneys help the body by removing waste and extra water, and keeping the blood clean and chemically balanced .
 When the kidneys stop working properly - as is the case when someone has kidney disease - 'waste' can build up in the blood and damage the body.
 Chronic kidney disease (CKD) is when the kidneys gradually stop working .
-End-stage kidney disease (ESKD) is when the kidneys have totally or almost totally stopped working.
-People with ESKD must either have regular dialysis (be hooked up to a machine that filters the blood) or have a kidney transplant to stay alive.
+End-stage renal disease (ESRD) is when the kidneys have totally or almost totally stopped working.
+People with ESRD must either have regular dialysis (be hooked up to a machine that filters the blood) or have a kidney transplant to stay alive.

 Some people need to have dialysis every day.
-Dialysis can be undertaken at hospitals, special out-of-hospital satellite units, or in the home (which requires special equipment and training for the patient and their carer(s), and is very costly) .
+Dialysis can be undertaken at hospitals, special out-of-hospital satellite units, or in the home (which requires special equipment and training for the patient and their carers, and is very costly) .
 Accessing dialysis can sometimes be very difficult for Indigenous people who live in rural or remote locations and they may have to travel to receive treatment.

 In 2008-2012, Indigenous people were almost three times more likely to die from kidney disease than non-Indigenous people .